awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-imagebuilder-distributionconfiguration-distribution.md

 # AWS::ImageBuilder::DistributionConfiguration Distribution<a name="aws-properties-imagebuilder-distributionconfiguration-distribution"></a>

  The distribution configuration distribution defines the settings for a specific Region in the Distribution Configuration\.
+You must specify whether the distribution is for an AMI or a container image\.
+To do so, include exactly one of the following data types for your distribution:
++ amiDistributionConfiguration
++ containerDistributionConfiguration

 ## Syntax<a name="aws-properties-imagebuilder-distributionconfiguration-distribution-syntax"></a>